CyanolabFreiburg/Syntney/README.txt

 in the input FASTA file needs to start with the NCBI accession number followed by a : and the starting position of the hit in the genome.

-SYNTENY NETWORK uses the PageRank algorithm combined with a modified version of the Bellman-Ford algorithm to calculate synteny values.
+SYNTNEY uses the PageRank algorithm combined with a modified version of the Bellman-Ford algorithm to calculate synteny values.
 These Values are added to the end of sequence headers in the output FASTA files